kubevirt/kubevirt/docs/getting-started.md

 **Note:** adding the `DisableCustomSELinuxPolicy` feature gate to an existing cluster will disable the use of the custom policy for new VMIs, but will **not** automatically uninstall the policy from the nodes.
 That can be done manually if needed, by running `semodule -r virt_launcher` on every node.

+### FIPS support

+FIPS-enabled nodes are supported for all workloads except TPM-enabled VMIs.

 ## Building

 The KubeVirt build system runs completely inside Docker.